SimpleDataLabsInc/prophecy-docs/docs/Spark/fabrics/databricks.md

 Create a Databricks Fabric to connect Prophecy to your existing Databricks environment.
 Think of a Fabric as connection to your [Databricks workspace](https://docs.databricks.com/workspace/index.html#navigate-the-workspace).
 This Fabric enables Prophecy to connect to existing Spark clusters (or create new ones), execute Spark pipelines, read and write data, etc - all according to each user's permissions defined by their personal access token.

-Please refer to the video below for a step-by-step example
+Please refer to the video below for a step-by-step example.

 <div class="wistia_responsive_padding" style={{padding:'56.25% 0 0 0', position:'relative'}}>
 <div class="wistia_responsive_wrapper" style={{height:'100%',left:0,position:'absolute',top:0,width:'100%'}}>